alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 1. [Understanding How Wordle Works](https://alexmj212.dev/blog/understanding-how-wordle-works/)
 2. [Building The Wordle Game Loop](https://alexmj212.dev/blog/understanding-how-wordle-works/)

 When a player submits a guess to Word Guess, the game performs some string manipulation to verify the word against the solution.
-Each letter is tracked separately and tracked as a complete word to verify the hints that should be set or if the guess is correct entirely.
+Each letter of the guessed word is tracked separately in addition to the full word.
+This is to verify the hints that should be set or if the guess is correct entirely.

 ![Word Guess validation message example](/blog/img/screenshot-2022-02-07-013532.png "Word Guess validation message example")

 ## Representing Letter Hints

 Much of this logic is dependent on the object structure I chose to represent the game state and how I'm tracking each letter in the guess grid.
-Here's a summary of how that works.
+First, we start with the `LetterState`.
+Each letter within the guess map and the keyboard is presented as this object.

 ```typescript
 export type LetterState = {